SherryYang1122/DroneSynthesis2DOA/README.md

   --output MicArrayDataTest \
   --drone_data DroneAudioDataTest
 ```
-Please put your background noise folder to data_generator/env, whose wav files are corresponding to the microphone array you choose.
+Please put your background noise folder in data_generator/env, whose wav files are corresponding to the microphone array you choose.
 If --env_path is not provided, background noise is not included.
 The output is multi-channel signals received by the simulated microphone array, saved at exps/args.exp/args.output.